About G-I-N Africa

 The story so far

-Following the G-I-N Melbourne conference, attending African delegates have been awakening to the need for more involvement in guidelines development, adaptation and implementation within the African context.
+Following the G-I-N Melbourne, Amsterdam and Philadelphia conferences, attending African delegates have been awakening to the need for more involvement in guidelines development, adaptation and implementation within the African context.
 This has also led to an increase in the number of African G-I-N members.

 The African G-I-N Regional Group has been created to assist the African community with a repository of guidelines relevant to Africa as well as supporting development, adaptation and implementation of guidelines relevant to Africa.

-The group seeks to build its governance structures by February 2015; assess the capacity of African scientific community in guidelines development, adaptation and implementation by June 2015.
-Thereafter the group will seek to take leadership in guidelines production and use in Africa.
+The group governance structure has been set up.
+The group has been assessing the capacity of African scientific community in guidelines development, adaptation and implementation.
+The group is slowly taking leadership in guidelines evaluation, production and use in Africa.

 A planning committee has been set up consisting of: